logo image

 A large Fairground is set up at the Links between May and August every year.

-The large Pettycur Bay holiday park is situated about 2 miles north of Burntisland with a Restaurant and Leisure Centre with sea views.
+The large Pettycur Bay holiday park is 2 miles north of Burntisland with a Restaurant and Leisure Centre with sea views.
 The holiday park also has an area for Tourers and Tents.

 Burntisland History